-- A Quarterly Wage and Tax Statement (QWTS) containing the names, salaries, etc., of all employees of the employer group must be provided for: - 1 to 5 enrolled employees - 6 to 50 enrolled employees with no current employer group health coverage - 6 to 50 enrolled employees with current prior group health coverage must provide their most recent prior carrier bill including the employee roster in lieu of QWTS. - Newly hired, terminated, part time, retirees, seasonal, and temporary employees should be noted accordingly on the QWTS/prior carrier bill. - Reconciled QWTS/prior carrier bill must be signed and dated by the employer.
-Any hand-written comments added must be signed and dated by the employer. - The underwriter may request payroll in questionable situations. - If a QWTS is not available, explain why and provide a copy of payroll records. - Sole proprietors, partners, and officers not listed on the QWTS are required to submit tax documents. - To satisfy the small employer requirements for proof of eligibility, the most recent IRS tax documents and the entity formation documents are required.
-We can provide you a list of required documents if you tell us the entity type (limited liability company, partnership, corporation, etc.) and the entity's formation date. - Self-employed individuals, sole proprietor, or corporations considered as group of one, must be employed for last 12 months. - Seasonal industries such as lawn and garden services, construction, concrete and paving, golf courses, farm laborers, etc., must provide four consecutive quarters of

-- wage and tax reports to verify consistent, continuous employment of eligible employees. - Churches must provide Form 941, including a copy of the payroll records with employee names, wages, and hours, which must match the totals on Form 941. - Nonprofit groups may provide payroll documents as long as they also submit the appropriate form detailing their nonprofit status. - Other documentation may be requested by Aetna Underwriting upon receipt and review of sold case documents. - Altered legal documentation will not be accepted at any time.
+- A Quarterly Wage and Tax Statement (QWTS) containing the names, salaries, etc., of all employees of the employer group must be provided for: - 1 to 50 enrolled employees. - Newly hired, terminated, part time, retirees, seasonal, and temporary employees should be noted accordingly on the QWTS/prior carrier bill. - Reconciled QWTS/prior carrier bill must be signed and dated by the employer.
+Any hand-written comments added must be signed and dated by the employer. - The underwriter may request payroll in questionable situations. - If a QWTS is not available, explain why and provide a copy of payroll records. - Sole proprietors not listed on the QWTS are required to submit tax documents. - Self-employed individuals, sole proprietor, or corporations considered as group of one, must be employed for last 12 months. - The above list is not all inclusive.
+The underwriter may request other documentation and will notify you if needed. - Churches must provide Form 941, including a copy of the payroll records with employee names, wages, and hours, which must match the totals on Form 941. - Nonprofit groups may provide payroll documents as long as they also submit the appropriate form detailing their nonprofit status. - Altered legal documentation will not be accepted at any time.